zephirefaith/minecraft_planner/README.md

 ##Contents

 `/utils` contains utility files for movement, perception, and sensation plugins.
 It also has constants that are used throughout the code base.

 `/worlds` contains Minecraft test worlds.
 Note worlds were simply edited to remove chunk data in a certain radius around the spawn 'island'.
 Terrain still exists beyond this radius.

 ##Steps to run

 1. add the following to your PYTHONPATH:

-    `/path_to_minecraft-bot/`
+    `/path_to_minecraft-agent/`

 2. Start the Minecraft Server.
 This step will differ depending on how you chose to set it up.

-3. Follow instructions in [minecraft_bot](https://github.gatech.edu/bsheneman3/minecraft-bot/blob/master/minecraft_bot) to use Spock.
+3. Run `test_agent.py`.
 You should see the bot appear in your Minecraft world.
 If you don't see it right away, a 'spawn' message should still appear in the chat dialogue, along with its coordinates.

-4. You should see the bot move around (test_actions.py) or start printing out lists of blocks that it can see from a fixed position (test_visibility.py).
+4. If the bot is not inside the given room, teleport it by typing the command into the chat dialogue box: `/tp Bot x, y, z`.

+5. Place a block of gold in the world.
+The bot will invoke its planner, and then navigate to the gold.

 ##TODO

 * Finish documentation.

-* Add more percepts: Entities, chat messages, etc.
+* Add more percepts: `inventory_contents` and `held_object`.

-* Greater perceptual range: The bot's FOV is constrained to about 10 units due to the (in)efficiency of the ray-tracing camera (see visibility.py).

-* Use the idmap in minecraft_bot/src/embodiment-testing/ to replace block ids in the perception manager.

-* write a script to start everything, or package using ROS.
-Probably an easy way to do this...